-Heather Marie Thorn is the wife of famous American Singer and Songwriter Paul Thorn, who is famous for his songs in genres like Americana, Southern rock and Country blues.
-Heather is not much active on social media and there is not much information of her available on the internet as she has chosen a very private life.
-But her husband is very active and he is on almost every social media platoform interacting with people.
+Heather Marie Thorn is the wife of famous American Singer and Songwriter Paul Thorn, who is famous for his songs in genres like Americana, Southern rock, and Country blues.
+Heather is not very active on social media, and there is not much information about her on the internet as she has chosen a very private life.
+However, her husband is very active and interacts with people on almost every social media platform.

 |Name||Heather Marie Thorn|

 |Husband / Spouse||Paul Thorn

 |Children||Daughters: Bella Thorn (Pop Tort) and Kitty Poo|

 As not much is known about Heather Marie Thorn, let us discuss some about her husband, Paul Thorn.

 Paul Thorn (Paul Wayne Thorn) was born on July 13, 1964, in Kenosha, Wisconsin, United States of America.
 His singing style is a mix of blues, country, and rock.
 He was raised in Tupelo, Mississippi, and his father was a Preacher at a Pentecostal church.

 He was a professional boxer.
 He participated in many boxing tournaments and won before becoming a musician.
 He is the winner of the Mid-South Middleweight Championship, which was held in Memphis, Tennessee.
 Paul also reached the finale with former world champion Roberto Duran.

 He worked in the Tupelo Furniture factory and played at local clubs for many years in his initial days until he was discovered by music professional Miles Copeland.